 All countries in the world have ratified the Geneva Conventions and therefore are obliged to promote public awareness and understanding of IHL.
 The International Red Cross Red Crescent Movement is also tasked with promoting humanitarian law.

 For example, we promote correct use of the Red Cross emblem.
-The emblem is a life-saver indicating medical staff or facilities in conflict zones and any misuse can be penalised under Irish and international law.
+The emblem is a life-saver identifying medical staff or facilities in conflict zones and any misuse of it can be penalised under Irish and international law.

 For IHL to be useful in times of war it must be understood during times of peace.
 When conflict occurs, it is often too late.